Target level of study

 Admission requirements

-The master's degree is accessible by application.
-It welcomes holders of a Bac+3 in Biology, Chemistry, Physics, Mechanics or Environment, open to interdisciplinarity and motivé.es to reach the required level in the disciplines with which they are less familiar.
+Admission to the master's program is based on application.
+It is open to holders of a bachelor's degree in biology, chemistry, physics, mechanics, or environmental studies who are open to interdisciplinarity and motivated to achieve the required level in disciplines with which they are less familiar.

-A few places are also open for holders of a Bac+3 in other disciplines (economics, architecture, political science, history, etc.), who are very highly motivated.
-Contact the training managers.
+A few places are also available for highly motivated applicants with a three-year degree in other disciplines (economics, architecture, political science, history, etc.).
+Please contact the program coordinators.

 Applications can be submitted on the following platforms: